Rapteon/PageTrek/README.md

 # PageTrek
-A link validation add-on for Firefox.
+A broken link finder add-on for Firefox.